 - Recruiting — The bank actively recruits new associates from among the disability community.

-- ADA Events — Regions sponsored the National ADA Symposium Opening Reception in Atlanta during the 25th anniversary and supports other major ADA events regularly.
+- ADA Events — Regions regularly sponsors the National ADA Symposium and supports other major ADA events.

-- Awareness — Regions frequently produces disability-related and awareness-raising articles for the bank's SeeTheGood.com website, videos for its Social Responsibility Report, print ads and other materials that celebrate the inclusionary spirit of the ADA.
+- Awareness — Regions frequently produces disability-related and awareness-raising articles for the bank's DoingMoreToday.com website, feature articles and videos for its annual Regions Social Responsibility Report, print ads, and other materials that celebrate the inclusionary spirit of the ADA.

-As the ADA embarks on another 25 years, Regions continues to demonstrate its commitment to accessible banking and serving all customers.
-For details contact Regions ADA Manager Kathy Lovell directly at 205-264-7495, toll-free at 1-800-370-5087, or via email at Kathy.Lovell@regions.com.
+For more details about how Regions continues to demonstrate its commitment to the ADA and to providing accessible banking services, contact Regions ADA Manager Kathy Lovell directly at 205-264-7495, toll-free at 1-800-370-5087, or via email at Kathy.Lovell@regions.com.

 Further ADA Reading at the Regions Bank website DoingMoreToday.com: